Are you wondering how the Doberman vs German Shepherd compare? These breeds can seem similar at first. But there are some key differences!

 Doberman vs German Shepherd Temperament

 This study on perceived behavior, found that only the Rottweiler is seen as being more aggressive than the Doberman and the German Shepherd.
-However, research suggests that there are inconsistencies with breeds who are perceived as “aggressive.”
+But, research suggests that there are inconsistencies with breeds who are see# as “aggressive.”

 These common misconceptions have led to negative stereotypes for certain breeds.

 There’s no question that the Doberman has strong protective instincts.
 After all, it’s what people bred him for in the first place.
-These dogs have a reputation for being fearless, intelligent, energetic, alert, and extremely loyal.
+These dogs have a reputation for being fearless, intelligent, energetic, alert, and very loyal.
+This reputation inspires some tough dog names too!

 There are some Dobermans who can be overly aggressive.
-However, on the whole, they’re now being bred with a steady decrease in sharpness.
+But, on the whole, they’re now being bred with a steady decrease in sharpness.

 Dobermans are people pleasing dogs who need lots of attention from those they love.